Basic words and phrases

 Pandunia is a constructed language that is designed to be relatively easy for everyone.
 You can learn it fast with this practical course.

-English speakers will find it easy to make basic sentences in Pandunia as the word order is generally the same as in English, there are no definite or indefinite articles, and no complicated rules about changing the form of words to express singular and plural or the tense of verbs.
+English speakers will find it easy to make basic sentences in Pandunia as the word order is generally the same as in English, there are no definite or indefinite articles, no verb "to be", and no complicated rules about changing the form of words to express singular and plural or the tense of verbs.

 The course consists of short lessons.
 Each lesson introduces one new word, which is used in several different phrases in the lesson.
 This is to teach you how the word works as part of sentences.
 Possibly you will encounter also other new words in the same lesson but don't worry about them!
 You don't have to learn all of them at once.
 Just memorize the phrases that are useful for you!
 Maybe the rest will go to your memory subconciously.